-Question: Can you explain to me some advantages of using Ruby to write an application?
+Question: Can you explain some advantages of using Ruby to write an application?

-Example: “I prefer to code and ruby because it is a pure object-oriented language.
-What this means is that everything within Ruby is an object, including methods, classes, and booleans.
+Example: “I prefer to code with Ruby because it is a pure object-oriented language.
+What this means is everything within Ruby is an object, including methods, classes, and booleans.
 This makes coding much simpler.
-The other thing I like about Ruby is that it’s 100% open-source, so it’s being improved continuously.
+The other thing I like about Ruby is that it’s 100% open-sourced, so it’s being improved continuously.
 There’s also a large collection of libraries available.”

 Question: Many people describe Ruby as a flexible language.
 Do you agree with this?